 Once the anaesthetic has worn off, if you are still experiencing discomfort, take a household painkiller (headache tablet).
 Do not take Aspirin, as this can cause the socket to bleed.
 You should also avoid smoking and alcohol for 24 hours after an emergency tooth extraction, as these can have a negative effect on the healing process.

-You are able to easily get in touch with the friendly staff at our dental practice to learn more about our services or simply make an appointment for an initial consultation.
+Get in touch with the friendly staff at our dental practice to learn more about our affordable dental extractions in Rowville or make an appointment for an initial consultation.
 Contact us today by calling (03) 9763 7333, or simply fill out our convenient online contact form.